The Beginner's Guide To Flying RC Airplanes e-book

-For you, a newcomer to this fantastic and hugely popular pastime, The Beginner's Guide To Flying RC Airplanes won't overwhelm you with all the unnecessary stuff that you don't need to know right now; it gets right to the point and answers all the 'getting started' questions that you're ever likely to have.
+As a newcomer to this fantastic and hugely popular pastime, The Beginner's Guide To Flying RC Airplanes won't overload you with all the unnecessary stuff that you don't need to know right now.
+It gets right to the point and answers all the 'getting started' questions that you're ever likely to have.

-This ebook can be purchased securely through PayPal and downloaded in just a few clicks, by using the 'Buy Now' buttons on this page.
+The ebook can be purchased securely through PayPal (no account needed) and downloaded in just a few clicks, by using the 'Buy Now' buttons on this page.

 Purchasing problems?
 Please let me know.